wisroot-com/xnew/docs/manual.md

     }, 100);

     // If you cancel the timer, call bellow.
-    // timer.finalize();
+    // timer.clear();
 });

 ```

-- If the parent xnode finalize, the timer automatically finalize.
+- If the parent xnode finalize, the timer is automatically cleared.

 ## Event listener
 You can set the event listener using `xnode.on`, and fire original event using `xnode.emit`.